rahulkumar2112k/BMI_Calculator/README.md

 - Clear display of BMI results and weight category guides.
 - Attractive design with responsive layout.
 - Glowing effects for an enhanced user experience.
+- For better experience open in dekstop or laptop.
 ## Technologies Used
 - HTML
 - CSS